 Curricular Connections: Grades 9 to 12

-Contest Question | How can my voice help strengthen our democracy?
+Contest Question | What can I do to strengthen our democracy?

 Defining Democracy